By: Johnny Hawk

 The Anishinabek who participated on the frontlines during 1990 may not have known they were upholding a historic alliance but nevertheless their support showed the strong unity that exists among Indigenous Communities where Haudenasaunee peoples have supported many Anishinabek communities as well in their stands of resistance throughout the years.

-The Anishinabek and Haudenasaunee developed this Alliance after the Beaver Wars in the late 1600’s exemplified in Four Wampum belts, known as the One Dish with One Spoon, The Ojibway Friendship Belt and two others.
+Anishinabek and Haudenasaunee developed this Alliance after the Beaver Wars in the late 1600’s exemplified in Four Wampum belts, known as the One Dish with One Spoon, The Ojibway Friendship Belt and two others.
 This alliance serves also as a resource management agreement where each Nation would respect each other’s territory and war no more and if one requires assistance in defense of their lands they would help each other.

-One of the Belts speaks on Five Territorial Council Fires where each is represented by that territory’s head Clan.
-These Anishinabek Territorial Council Fires are located in Ste.
-Sault Marie, Manitoulin Island, Penetanguishene area, The Narrows at Lake Simcoe and Couchiching, and New Credit in what is known as so called Ontario.
-Recently there has been a grassroots group of Anishinabek established called ACTION who are relighting these territorial council fires and have moved into Awenda Provincial Park in Penetanguishene to reclaim that area for these initiatives and who are seeking guidance from veterans in the movement like Ken and Kevin who have already built strong unity amongst the Haudenasaunee and have a background of resistance.
+Another story that is not often told with the so called Oka Crisis is this.
 In 1991, a year after the 1990 Mohawk Oka Crisis, a reporter from the Montreal Mirror met with some Rotiskenrakete at the Mohawk Nation Office in Kahnawake.
-He had information about the death of Surete du Quebec Corporal Marcel Lemay during the para-military attack on the Mohawks of Kanehsatake on July 11, 1990.
+He had information about the death of Surete du Quebec Corporal Marcel Lemay during the para-military attack at Kanehsatake on July 11, 1990.
 Lemay was in charge of the internal investigation of police corruption and was about to report his findings which could’ve brought down some high officials in the force and government in regards to the Mohawk “Civil War” in Akwesasne.
 Corporal Lemay worked behind the desk investigating police misconduct.
 On July 11, 1990 he was ordered to suit up with a bullet-proof vest, helmet and M-16 to take part in a military style attack on Mohawk men, women and children, minutes after the attack, Lemay lay dead.
 Immediately following the attack SQ Internal Affairs descended on Lemay’s home and seized all his documents.
 Mrs. Lemay told the media, “I don’t hold the Mohawks responsible for the death of my husband”

-During the Ipperwash Inquiry of events leading to the death of Dudley George at the hands of the OPP, three Ontario Provincial Police were killed in automotive accidents before their scheduled testimony in the inquiry.
+During the Ipperwash Inquiry of events leading to the death of Dudley George at the hands of the OPP, three Ontario Provincial Police died.
+Two were killed in automotive accidents before their scheduled testimony in the inquiry.
 The incident commander the night Dudley was killed, Insp.
 Dale Linton, died in a vehicle accident as well as Sgt.
-Deane the one who shot Dudley was also killed in a vehicle accident as well as another officer all who died in separate incidents before they were to testify in a judicial probe.
+Deane the one who shot Dudley was also killed in a vehicle accident as well as another officer who died in a separate incident before they were to testify in a judicial probe.
 The George family has always sought to seek information on who gave the orders to go in that night.
-I am not saying the Government killed their own but only that these “coincidental incidents” were convenient for those who gave orders.
-If you are an agent of the State reading this, remember that you too may be just an expendable asset that coincidentally may have an “accident” after your government orders you in to kill people defending their rights and lands.